What is perfectionism paralysis? A working definition

 - Breaking paralysis requires action, not insight.
 Small forward movement breaks the freeze faster than thinking about breaking it.

-- The amygdala triggers a freeze response when imperfection is anticipated, overriding the prefrontal cortex [3].
+- The amygdala triggers a freeze response when imperfection is anticipated, disrupting the prefrontal cortex [3].
 Willpower alone fails.

 - Moving from paralysis to healthy striving requires separating self-worth from outcomes.
 When imperfection can’t destroy you, you can finally move.